Cannabidiol, or CBD, is a hemp-derived phytocannabinoid found in agricultural hemp. It is being

 balance, in the body.
 Benefits include:

 · Reduction of inflammation and pain

 · Reduction or prevention of nausea and vomiting

 · Calming of the GI tract

 · Reduces neural excitability, improving peripheral neuropathic pain

-· Reduces anxiety
+· Reduces anxiety and can improve sleep

 · Decreases seizure activity